EAA Chapter 54

 Welcome to EAA Chapter 54

-From its beginnings in the late '50s, Chapter 54 of the Experimental Aircraft Association has served aviation enthusiasts, aircraft builders, and pilots in the East Metro of Minnesota's Twin Cities.
+From its beginnings in the late '50s, Chapter 54 of the Experimental Aircraft Association has served aviation enthusiasts, dreamers, aircraft builders, pilots and individuals interested in helping young people become aviators in the East Metro of Minnesota's Twin Cities.

 Latest Chapter News